The Past and the Furious: Plot

-In an alternate reality, Lisa is trying to find a place where plants can grow, but Mr. Burns stops her.
-Her parents take her to a therapist, who gives her EMDR stimulators.
-When they activate, Lisa experiences being transported into the body of Edith at the Little Moose Club in 1923.
-Lisa performs on the saxophone with a young Mr. Burns.
-She learns the club is named after tiny moose that live in town that everyone wants to kill.
-Lisa and Burns commemorate the experience by writing his initials and drawing a saxophone into wet cement.
-Lisa wakes up and takes the stimulators home.
-She discovers the club really existed and Edith was her ancestor.
-In front of Moe's, Lisa finds the cement drawing and concludes that she traveled through time.
+In an alternate, dystopian reality, middle child Lisa Simpson is trying to grow some plants, but Springfield's nuclear power plant owner Mr. Burns stops her.
+Concerned about her mental health, her parents Homer and Marge take her to a therapist.
+Lisa is given Eye Movement Desensitization and Reprocessing stimulators and is transported into the body of a girl named Edith in 1923.
+She performs on the saxophone with a young Mr. Burns at the Little Moose Club, named after tiny moose that live in the town, with everyone hating the animals for being annoying.
+Lisa and Mr. Burns commemorate the experience by writing in wet cement.
+Then, Lisa wakes up and takes the stimulators home.
+She discovers that the club really existed and Edith is her ancestor, also finding the cement writing, leading her to conclude that she time traveled.

-Lisa discusses her experience with Professor Frink, who believes the universe wants her to change the past.
-She learns the moose became extinct in 1925, which led to the collapse of Springfield's ecosystem.
-She uses the stimulators to return to 1923 to try to save the moose.
-She finds young Burns in a greenhouse, tending to orchids that look like his mother.
-He wants to sing and grow orchids instead of being a tycoon.
-He helps Lisa convince the townsfolk to save the moose by creating a sanctuary for them.
-Waking up, Lisa learns that the moose now became extinct in 1923.
-However, Marge, worried that Lisa is becoming delusional, takes Lisa's stimulators, which prevents her from trying again.
-After Bart gives them back to Lisa, she returns to 1923.
-She tries to rally the townsfolk with a megaphone, which scares the moose into destroying Burns' orchids.
-Angered, Burns vows to be a tycoon and pave over the town.
+Lisa discusses her experience with scientist Professor Frink, who believes Lisa was meant to change the past.
+She learns that the moose became extinct in 1925, which led to the collapse of Springfield's ecosystem.
+She uses the stimulators to return to 1923 to try and save them, finding Mr. Burns in a greenhouse, tending to orchids.
+Wishing to sing instead of becoming a tycoon like he was meant to, Mr. Burns helps Lisa convince the townsfolk to save the moose by creating a sanctuary.
+Waking up, Lisa is shocked to learn that the moose now became extinct in 1923.
+However, Marge, worried that Lisa is becoming delusional, hides the stimulators from her.
+After Lisa's brother Bart gets them back for her, she returns to 1923, and tries to rally the townsfolk with a megaphone, but she accidentally scares the moose into destroying Mr. Burns' orchids.
+Angered, he vows to become a tycoon and pave over the town.

-At the power plant in the present, Lisa tries to reason with Burns but fails.
-At Homer's workstation, she tries again in the past, but present Burns takes Lisa's stimulators to inhabit his younger self.
-Present Burns convinces young Burns to stay on the evil path after Homer wakes Lisa up, and Burns destroys the stimulators.
-Later, Lisa finds a message from young Burns that tells her to go to Moe's basement.
-She finds a letter from young Burns, who purged his good by leaving her some orchids seeds and funding for a park.
-One year later, Lisa has created an orchid garden that Burns secretly enjoys.
+At the power plant in the present, Lisa tries to reason with Mr. Burns but fails.
+At Homer's workstation, she tries again in the past, but present Mr. Burns takes Lisa's stimulators to inhabit his younger self.
+Present Mr. Burns convinces younger Mr. Burns to stay on his tycoon path after Homer wakes Lisa up, and Mr. Burns destroys the stimulators.
+Later, Lisa finds a message telling her to go to the basement of Moe's, a local bar.
+She finds a letter from young Mr. Burns, who left her orchids seeds and funding for a park.
+One year later, Lisa has successfully created an orchid garden that Mr. Burns secretly enjoys.